saymrwulf/stable-baselines3/notes.md

-2023-04-29T02:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-04-29T06:07:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-04-29T20:37:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3)
+2023-04-29T02:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-04-29T06:07:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-04-29T20:37:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-04-29T06:30:00 - Minor doc updates: linking to article on quantization (stable-baselines3)